Okay folks...as mentioned in my previous

 5. Right-click and save

-you want to change to your computer.
+the odometer file you want to change to your computer.
 If you

 can save it as a plain text file with a .txt extension,